 \subsection{Our Contribution: Deliberation via Matching}

-In this paper, we propose a novel and natural protocol for deliberation based on \emph{pairwise discussions} (groups of size~2).
+In this paper, we propose a novel and natural protocol for deliberation based on \emph{pairwise discussions} (groups of size 2).
 Our protocol, called \emph{deliberation via matching}, proceeds as follows.
-For every pair of candidates $(X,Y)$, we form an arbitrary maximum matching among voters who disagree on their relative ranking, and each matched pair deliberates.
-The result of each deliberation updates their pairwise preferences according to the sum of the latent distances in the underlying metric.
-These refined pairwise preferences are then aggregated using the $\lambda$-\emph{weighted uncovered set} tournament rule~\cite{MunagalaW19,Kempe_2020}, where $\lambda \in [0.5,1]$ is a parameter controlling the strength of dominance required in pairwise comparisons.
-A scalar parameter $w \geqslant 0$ controls the influence of deliberation: each matched pair contributes weight~$w$ to its joint outcome, while unmatched individual votes retain unit weight.
+For every pair of candidates, we form an arbitrary maximum matching among voters who disagree on their relative ranking, and each matched pair deliberates.\footnote{We later show, in \Cref{subsect:matching}, that the distortion guarantee is independent of the choice of maximum matching, so it is without loss to begin with an arbitrary one.} The result of each deliberation is a function of their pairwise preferences, as captured by the sum of the latent distances in the underlying metric.
+These pairwise preferences and individual rankings are then aggregated using the $\lambda$-\emph{weighted uncovered set} tournament rule \cite{MunagalaW19,Kempe_2020}, where $\lambda \in [0.5,1]$ is a parameter controlling the strength of dominance required in pairwise comparisons.
+A scalar parameter $w \geqslant 0$ controls the influence of deliberation: each matched pair contributes weight $w$ to its joint outcome, while unmatched individual votes retain unit weight.

-This protocol differs from prior work~\cite{GoelGM25} that required all groups of voters of a fixed size to deliberate, in that (i) the protocol is more natural to state and is simpler to analyze, (ii) it is parsimonious in requiring only one deliberation per voter for each pair of candidates, and (iii) it allows precise control over how individual votes and pairwise deliberations between voters with opposing preferences are weighted when constructing the tournament graph.
+This protocol differs from prior work \cite{GoelGM25}, which required all groups of voters of a fixed size to deliberate, in that (i) the protocol is more natural to state and is simpler to analyze, (ii) it is parsimonious in requiring only one deliberation per voter for each pair of candidates, and (iii) it allows precise control over how individual votes and pairwise deliberations between voters with opposing preferences are weighted when constructing the tournament graph.